PagerTree/pt4-docusaurus/learn/incident-management/data-aggregation-and-aggregators.md

 Data aggregation is a fundamental process in [data management](https://www.tableau.com/learn/articles/what-is-data-management) and analysis, involving three main stages: collection, processing, and presentation.
 Each stage plays a critical role in transforming raw data into actionable insights.

 1. **Collection:** The first step in data aggregation is collecting data.
 This stage involves gathering data from multiple databases, systems, or external sources.
 Effective collection requires comprehensive systems to ensure data is accurately and consistently retrieved.
 2. **Processing:** Once data is collected, the next step is processing.
 This stage involves cleaning and organizing the data to ensure it is useful for analysis.
-Processing may include filtering out irrelevant data, correcting errors, and resolving inconsistencies.&#x20;
+Processing may include filtering out irrelevant data, correcting errors, and resolving inconsistencies.
 3. **Presentation:** The final stage of data aggregation is presentation.
 This stage involves translating the processed data into a format that is easy to understand and actionable for decision-makers.
 This often means visualizing the data in charts, graphs, or tables that highlight the key insights from the data aggregation process.

 <figure>![How Does Data Aggregation Work](<../.gitbook/assets/Data Aggregation (10).png>)<figcaption><p>Data Aggregation Flow</p></figcaption></figure>